-All proposals submitted for either “expedited” or “full” review must contain four primary sections: 1) Purpose of Investigation and Procedures, 2) Anticipated Risk and Potential Benefits to Participants, 3) Steps Taken to Protect the Participants, 4) Manner of Obtaining Participants, and be accompanied by an official Colgate IRB cover sheet.
-Additional documents may also be required in an appendix, depending on the nature of the proposal.
-Listed below is information detailing obligatory and optional documentation to be included in proposals submitted to Colgate’s IRB, along with example proposals.
+It is important to note that all proposals submitted for either “expedited” or “full” review must contain four primary sections: 1) Purpose of Investigation and Procedures, 2) Anticipated Risk and Potential Benefits to Participants, 3) Steps Taken to Protect the Participants, and 4) Manner of Obtaining Participants.

 All proposals (submitted for either expedited or full review) must contain four primary sections.
 The four sections (all of which should be explicit and clear) that should appear in the proposal are listed below, along with a brief explanation for what should appear in each section.

 - Purpose of investigation and procedures